 - Thoughts about harming yourself, the baby or others.

-Formal medical criteria from the American Psychiatric Association for perinatal or postpartum depression includes a depressed mood for two weeks or longer, as well as symptoms of guilt, low energy, sleep and appetite disturbances, difficulty concentrating, lack of enjoyment and fatigue, among others, Graham said.
-“Suicidal or homicidal thoughts are obvious red flags that require immediate intervention,” she added.
+Formal medical criteria from the American Psychiatric Association for perinatal or postpartum depression includes a depressed mood for two weeks or longer, as well as symptoms of guilt, low energy, sleep and appetite disturbances, difficulty concentrating, lack of enjoyment and fatigue, among others.

 But how to find the fine line between normal “baby blues” (mood swings and weepiness during the first two to three weeks after birth that affect about 80 percent of women) and something more serious?

 Postpartum baby blues typically lasts the first couple of weeks and can largely be attributed to fatigue.
 Postpartum depression is more a day-to-day problem that does not resolve quickly.”